silviarocha/silviarocha/README.md

 #### Fullstack developer in training 🛠️

 - 🌱 I’m currently learning SQL & Python;
-- I'm Analysis and Systems Development student, 3nd semester.
-I study at the IFBA;
+- I'm Analysis and Systems Development student;
-- Brazilian, living in Salvador;
+- Brazilian, living in Salvador.
-- I love programming.
-You know this.

 - 📫 How to reach me: